Norfolk

 Peddars Way

 Ever wanted to explore a history-rich land?
 Peddars Way National Trail is the ideal choice for discovering Britain's fascinating past.
 This trail was once an old Roman road and historical references suggest its name may have originated from 'pedester', which means "on foot".
-Cyclists can embark on this 46 mile journey through the captivating Brecks area of Suffolk then north to the Norfolk coast near Hunstanton.
-So create your own adventure and follow ancient paths used for hundreds of years all the way back to Roman times!
+Cyclists can embark on this 46-mile journey through the captivating Brecks area of Suffolk then north to the Norfolk coast near Hunstanton.
+So create your adventure and follow ancient paths used for hundreds of years back to Roman times!

 MTB: Cromer to Felbrigg

-Immerse yourself in the stunning countryside of Norfolk, taking a 12 mile bike ride from Cromer Ridge to Beacon Hill.
+Immerse yourself in the stunning countryside of Norfolk, taking a 12-mile bike ride from Cromer Ridge to Beacon Hill.
 Here you can experience views that reach far beyond your wildest dreams as you traverse through peaceful lanes filled with flint villages and isolated farmsteads.
-With the average duration being 3 hours long this really offers some time away surrounded by beauty.
+With the average duration being 3 hours long this offers some time away surrounded by beauty.

 MTB: Sandringham to Bircham